2019 Ole Miss Rebels football team: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2019 Team Ranking".
+Rivals.com.;

 Schedule

 Ole Miss announced its 2019 football schedule on September 18, 2018.
-The 2019 schedule consists of 7 home and 5 away games in the regular season.
-The Rebels will host SEC opponents Arkansas, Vanderbilt, Texas A&M, and LSU, and will travel to Alabama, Missouri, Auburn, and Mississippi State.
+The 2019 schedule consisted of 7 home and 5 away games in the regular season.
+The Rebels would host SEC opponents Arkansas, Vanderbilt, Texas A&M, and LSU, and would travel to Alabama, Missouri, Auburn, and Mississippi State.

-The Rebels open the 2019 season on the road against rivals, Memphis from The American.
-The Rebels then host Southeastern Louisiana from the FCS on September 14.
-The first ever Pac-12 team visits Oxford on September 21 when California plays the Rebels.
-The Rebels will play their final non-conference game on November 9 against FBS Independent, New Mexico State.
+The Rebels opened the 2019 season on the road against rivals, Memphis from The American.
+The Rebels then hosted Southeastern Louisiana from the FCS on September 14.
+The first ever Pac-12 team visited Oxford on September 21 when California played the Rebels.
+The Rebels would play their final non-conference game on November 9 against FBS Independent, New Mexico State.